How to Get the Maximum Tax Refund? A Guide to Income Tax Filing in 2025 (YA 2024)

 Final ProTip: File your income tax as soon as possible.
 The earlier you submit your form, the faster you get your returns.
 Besides, that last-minute scramble to make the deadline just means you might miss out on a claim or two.

-The information contained in this blog is provided for informational purposes only, and should not be construed as advice on any matter.
-Etiqa accepts no responsibility for loss which may arise from reliance on information contained in the article.
-This information is correct as of 28th April 2024.
+The information contained in this blog is provided for informational purposes only.
+It should not be construed as advice on any matter.
+Etiqa accepts no responsibility for loss which may arise from reliance on information contained in this article.
+This information is correct as of 29 April 2025.